 - Then open a graphics program like MS Paint (under Start menu | All Programs | Accessories) and Paste the image into the application.
 Save the file into the C:\WINDOWS\ directory as a bitmap file (.BMP) and set it as the desktop background.
 (Note: if you're using MS Paint there is a command under the File menu to do this.)

-- Then remove the icons from the users desktop, put them in a folder under the user 's'My Document' folder.
-You can right-click an empty space on the user's desktop, and uncheck 'Arrange Icons By > Show Desktop Icons' (Note: you may have to cycle through [press Alt-Tab] an application that fills the screen to force the desktop to refresh it self)
+- Then remove the icons from the users desktop, put them in a another folder under the user's 'My Document' folder.
+Or, you can right-click an empty space on the user's desktop, and uncheck 'Arrange Icons By > Show Desktop Icons' (Note: you may have to cycle through [press Alt-Tab] an application that fills the screen to force the desktop to refresh it self)

 - For extra realism, you can hide the taskbar at bottom of the screen.
 (Hover the mouse over the top edge of the bar until you see the up/down arrow, then click and drag the taskbar to the bottom of the screen)